AZERBAIJAN DEMOCRATIC REPUBLIC — THE FIRST PARLIAMENTARY REPUBLIC IN THE EAST

 Thus, in the complicated conditions of the Great Patriotic War and the overthrow of Romanovs' absolutism the traditions of state system establishment restored in the form of the parliamentary republic on the northern lands of Azerbaijan.

 The young state of Azerbaijan was established in too complicated internal and international conditions.
 The group of Dashnak-Bolsheviks usurped the government of Baku and initiated the genocide of the Turkic-Muslim population of the country.
 The groups of Armenian brigands, armed by the tsarist generals, continued the bloodshed of the Turkic-Muslim population of East Anadolu and West Azerbaijan.
 The despots of Azerbaijani people Shaumyan and Andronik acted conjointly.
 The people of Azerbaijan faced the threat of physical termination.
 The competition between foreign powers for control over the oil-rich Baku was nearing its end and the South Caucasus faced the next challenge -the threat of being occupated by Bolshevic Russia.
-The people of Azerbaijan found itself at the crossroads whether to choose the national resurrection or to be fully removed from the ethnic political map of the South Caucasus through terminating.
+The people of Azerbaijan found themselves at the crossroads whether to choose the national resurrection or to be fully removed from the ethnic political map of the South Caucasus through terminating.
 Under such conditions, the state officials that declared the independence of Azerbaijan led the people that were caught in the hard situation with no evident way out.

-The National Council and the government moved its operation centre to Ganja on June 16, 1918.
+The National Council and the government moved its operation center to Ganja on June 16, 1918.
 Considering the real situation in the country, the National Council of Azerbaijan carried out two decisions in Ganja on June 17: to suspend its activity for a period of time; to transfer the ruling functions (both executive and legislative) to the newly established second Temporary government chaired by F.Khaoisky until the Assembly of Entrepreneurs is convened.

 The government was composed of the chair of the Council of Ministers Fatali khan Khoisky, Ministers-Mamed Hasan Hadjinsky, Nasib bey Usubbeyov, Alimerdan bey Topchubashov, Behbud Agha Djavanshir, Khalil bek Khasmamedov, Khosrov Pasha bey Sultanov, Khudabat bey Rafibeyov, Khudadat bey Melik-Aslanov, Agha Ashurov, Abdul Ali bey Amirdjanov, Musa bey Rafiyev.

-The National Council of Azerbaijan fearing to lose the country's independence, gained with such a difficulty decided to convene the Entrepreneurs Assembly as soon as possible and by that time F. Khoisky must control the government himself and make no concessions to anyone.
-At the same time, the National Council of Azerbaijan also defined the concrete rights and powers of F.Khoisky government.
+The National Council of Azerbaijan fearing losing the country's independence, gained with such difficulty decided to convene the Entrepreneurs Assembly as soon as possible and by that time F. Khoisky must control the government himself and make no concessions to anyone.
+At the same time, the National Council of Azerbaijan also defined the concrete rights and powers of the F.Khoisky government.
 The government wouldn't have the right to abolish the state independence of Azerbaijan and political liberties could not alter the revolutionary laws on problems of agriculture and other urgent matters.
-The government was free in settlement of other matters.
+The government was free in the settlement of other matters.
 The temporary government had to convene the Assembly of Entrepreneurs at least within six months.
 Thus, the first Parliament of the Democratic Republic of Azerbaijan-the National Council started its activity.
 The first activity of the National Council of Azerbaijan lasting only for 20 days from May 27 till June 17 of 1918 held only 7 sessions and accepted two important resolutions: the first-Azerbaijan was declared the independent state and the Declaration of Independence was approved, the second-the first government of Azerbaijan led by F.Khoyski was formed in Ganja and Azerbaijan started to be ruled independently for the first time from 1813.

 The republican state was established in one part of Azerbaijan-the North Azerbaijan.